stepherg/wireshark-plugins/rbus/README.md

 # Or use Wireshark directly
 wireshark -i lo0 -k -f "tcp port 10002"

+# Use rbuscli to generate some traffic
+rbuscli discallcomponents
+rbuscli get Device.DeviceInfo.
 ```

 #### Unix Domain Socket Capture (May not work on MacOS)